TL;DR

 - Have fun: Testing your Ethereum applications is a great way to learn more about Ethereum development.

-Troubleshooting tips for Goerli and Sepolia?
+Troubleshooting tips for Sepolia?

 Here are some troubleshooting tips for Goerli and Sepolia: